 Containerization is mostly a new memetic wrapper for an old

 practice of delivering an application with a whole copy of its

 development stacks and deploying them in a separate

 subtree of the filesystem so that each application on the host

 system has a whole separate environment.
 This has been the

 standard deployment technique for a long time on consumer

 It is the DLL-hell technique implicit in containerization that has the effect of shifting environment stack maintenance from the people responsible for the hosting to the people responsible for the development of applications.
 This works under the following assumptions:

 These conditions usually apply to workstations and mobile phones, which are usually replaced as a whole every few years rather than maintained.
-When however the DLL-hell deployment strategy or its equivalents like containers are deployed in a business environment, the usual result is not maintenance, but its opposite: once deployed applications and their development stacks get frozen in place, usually because it is so expensive, and freezing in an isolated environment each application can reduce the impact of many issues to a single application.
+When however the DLL-hell deployment strategy or its equivalents like containers are deployed in a business environment, the usual result is not maintenance, but its opposite: once deployed, applications and their development stacks get frozen in place, usually because it is so expensive to maintain them, and freezing in an isolated environment each application can reduce the impact of many issues to a single application.
 For businesses that deploy as commonly happens hundreds of applications that can be a good strategy.